pathminder/pathminder.github.io/_races/elves.md

 - **Normal Speed:** Elves have a base speed of 30 feet.
 - **Low-Light Vision:** Elves can see twice as far as humans in conditions of dim light.
 - **Elven Immunities:** Elves are immune to magic sleep effects and get a +2 racial saving throw bonus against enchantment spells and effects.
 - **Elven Magic:** Elves receive a +2 racial bonus on caster level checks made to overcome spell resistance.
-In addition, elves receive a +2 racial bonus on Spellcraft skill checks made to identify the properties of magic items.
+In addition, elves receive a +2 racial bonus on [Spellcraft](/skills/spellcraft/) skill checks made to identify the properties of magic items.
-- **Keen Senses:** Elves receive a +2 racial bonus on Perception skill checks.
+- **Keen Senses:** Elves receive a +2 racial bonus on [Perception](/skills/perception/) skill checks.
 - **Weapon Familiarity:** Elves are proficient with longbows (including composite longbows), longswords, rapiers, and shortbows (including composite shortbows), and treat any weapon with the word "elven" in its name as a martial weapon.
 - **Languages:** Elves begin play speaking Common and Elven.
 Elves with high Intelligence scores can choose from the following: Celestial, Draconic, Gnoll, Gnome, Goblin, Orc, and Sylvan.

 ## Alternate Racial Traits

 The following racial traits may be selected instead of the standard elf racial traits.
+Consult your GM before selecting any of these new options.

 **Arcane Focus:** Some elven families have such long traditions of producing wizards (and other arcane spellcasters) that they raise their children with the assumption each is destined to be a powerful magic-user, with little need for mundane concerns such as skill with weapons.
 Elves with this racial trait gain a +2 racial bonus on concentration checks made to cast arcane spells defensively.
 This racial trait replaces weapon familiarity.